Stephen Mark Dollar

 JD, Southern Methodist University School of Law, 1999

 Steve is licensed to practice in New York, Texas and before the U.S. Court of Appeals for the Fifth and Ninth Circuits, U.S. District Courts for the Northern, Southern, Eastern and Western Districts of Texas and the Southern District of New York.

-- Lead counsel to U.S. and non-U.S. investment banks, broker-dealers, trust companies, RICs, RIAs, community banks and related insurance companies in sensitive internal and regulatory investigations nationwide (including SEC, DOJ, FINRA, U.S. Department of Labor and more than thirty state agencies) on a wide variety of both single issue specific and enterprise-wide risks.
+- Lead counsel to U.S. and non-U.S. investment banks, broker-dealers, trust companies, family offices, RICs, RIAs, community banks and related insurance companies in sensitive internal and regulatory investigations nationwide (including DOJ, SEC, FINRA, U.S. Department of Labor and more than thirty state agencies) on a wide variety of both single issue specific and enterprise-wide risks.

-- Trial counsel to major investment bank in state district court trial against the nation's largest manager of CLOs; case involved the sale of distressed debt pursuant to Loan Syndications and Trading Association (LSTA) terms; trial ended in full victory for client.
+- Lead trial counsel to leading investment bank in state district court trial against the nation's largest manager of CLOs; case involved the sale of distressed debt pursuant to Loan Syndications and Trading Association (LSTA) terms; trial ended in full victory for client.